-FINAL RESERVOIR PREPARATION (04-203-4F): All remaining items required for operation of the Thornton Composite Reservoir such as the Thorn Creek tunnel connection, live connections to the existing Thorn Creek tunnel, creating a drainage conduit in the Thorn Creek tunnel, site landscaping and stabilization of the finished reservoir walls were completed under this contract in 2015, and the reservoir was placed in operation as required in Paragraph 16.d. of the Consent Decree.
+FINAL RESERVOIR PREPARATION (04-203-4F): All remaining items required for operation of the Thornton Composite Reservoir, such as the Thorn Creek tunnel connection, live connections to the existing Thorn Creek tunnel, creating a drainage conduit in the Thorn Creek tunnel, site landscaping and stabilization of the finished reservoir walls, were completed under this contract in 2015, and the reservoir was placed in operation as required in Paragraph 16.d. of the Consent Decree.

-The Thornton Composite Reservoir became operational when it took water for the first time on November 26 and 27, 2015.
-Since that time and through the end of 2018, the reservoir captured a total of 20.6 BG of combined sewage during 44 storms events.
-A table showing the dates and respective volumes captured by the Thornton Composite Reservoir is provided on the enclosed CD.
-Since the Thornton Composite Reservoir became operational, there have been only two CSO discharge events from the Calumet TARP System; these occurred on February 28, 2017 at C-1 and CDS-45 on the Little Calumet Leg and on March 30, 2017 at CDS-18 on the 140th Street Leg and CDS-45.
-The storms on those days resulted in an average rainfall over the south area in the amount of 3.32 and 2.13 inches, respectively; however, the capacity of the TARP System had not been exceeded.
-Overall, more than 99.9 percent of combined sewer overflows were captured by the Calumet TARP six million gallons that discharged to the waterways were the result of local conditions which prevented conveyance of storm flows into the TARP dropshafts.
-The District is planning to make some structural adjustments at these locations in 2019 to prevent recurrence.
+The Thornton Composite Reservoir became operational when it took water for the first time on November 26 and 27 of 2015.
+Since that time and through the end of 2019, the reservoir captured a total of 33 BG of combined sewage during 74 storm events.
+A table showing the dates and respective volumes captured by the Thornton Composite Reservoir is provided on the enclosed thumb drive.
+In fact, more than 99.9 percent of combined sewer overflows have been captured by the Calumet TARP System since Thornton became operational.
+The few discharges to the waterways that have occurred were the result of local conditions which prevented conveyance of storm flows into the TARP dropshafts.
+A contract to make some structural adjustments at these locations was awarded in 2019 to prevent recurrence and this work is scheduled to be completed in 2020.